Seagate/cortx-hare/rfc/5/README.md

    - This means that the checker script (health-check.sh) must know the FID of the processes it monitors.
    - This is quite OK that the keys in the KV are not reader-friendly and don't expose the logical name of the mero process.
 The end user will need to look into [Consul services](https://www.consul.io/api/agent/service.html) to learn the state of the particular mero process.
 2. Checker script must check both value in Consul KV and `pgrep` the process.
 This is required to make sure that the value in KV is not obsolete.
+3. "online" status shown at the diagram is chosen for the sake of simplicity.
+The exhaustive list of the values to store can be seen in [RFC 4](../4/README.md).

 ## Threading model